If You Leave Me Now: In other media

 "If You Leave Me Now" is featured on the soundtrack of the video game Grand Theft Auto V, appearing on the in-game radio station Los Santos Rock Radio, and is also played when Trevor Philips returns the kidnapped wife of a drug kingpin.

 The song is also featured in the episodes, "Casa Bonita" and "Awesom-O", of South Park, as well as "Egg Drop", the 12th episode of the third season of the American sitcom Modern Family.
-The song was also featured in a scene of the British comedy horror film Shaun of the Dead where Shaun is still reeling from his breakup and Ed is trying to cheer him up.
+The song was also featured in a scene of the British comedy horror film Shaun of the Dead where Shaun is still reeling from his breakup while Ed is trying to cheer him up asking "who the bloody hell put this on?".
 In the early 2000s, the song was performed by the mascot "Sockpuppet" in a commercial for the now-defunct website Pets.com.
 "If You Leave Me Now" was part of the soundtrack for the 1999 film Three Kings, which is set in Iraq during the 1991 Gulf War.
-Desson Howe, reviewing the film for the Washington Post, notes how film director David O. Russell cuts from the "frenzied din of confusion" outside a moving car in the scene to the interior of the car, where the "easy sounds" of the song are playing.
-The song was also featured in the 2023 film The Flash, which is an installment in the DC Extended Universe.
+Desson Howe, reviewing the film for The Washington Post, notes how film director David O. Russell cuts from the "frenzied din of confusion" outside a moving car in the scene to the interior of the car, where the "easy sounds" of the song are playing.
+The song was also featured in the 2023 film The Flash, an installment in the DC Extended Universe.
 The song is featured in the season 6 episode "Boy, Interrupted" of the HBO show Sex and the City.
 It plays at the end of the episode when Carrie attends the Gay and Lesbian Prom.
+In 2025, it was also featured in the Brazilian film The Secret Agent.

-In the HBO miniseries, The Regime, the dictator portrayed by Kate Winslet sings a "cringy" rendition of "If You Leave Me Now" in the initial episode which first aired on March 3, 2024.
+In the HBO miniseries The Regime, the dictator portrayed by Kate Winslet sings a "cringy" rendition of "If You Leave Me Now" in the initial episode which first aired on March 3, 2024.
 In an interview with Patrick Ryan of USA Today, Winslet discussed the song selection: "It's such a great metaphor ...
 I thought that song choice was very much to do with her trying to express her gratitude for her loyal followers.
 It's a fantastic play on the world of 'likes,' and how she's a leader by social media more than anything."
 In the same article, series creator Will Tracey said the song was written into the very first draft, "I was trying to think of an American song that might've hit the airwaves in Europe when she was a kid: something seemingly innocuous and maudlin and soft rock.
 But I always felt there's something in that rising hook in the melody; there's a sadness contained in a lot of those seemingly vacuous radio ballads.
 So it seemed like the right song to mine for a ridiculous moment at the top of the show."

 In the fall of 2024, the song was used in TV commercials for Canadian Tire in Canada.